Management - Graduate

 The curriculum integrates all areas of management.
 In addition to analytical tools and theoretical models, managers studying the program also learn how these tools can be used in a rapidly changing business and economic reality.
 The combination of reality with academic theories is particularly emphasized by a number of integrative courses embedded as anchors throughout the program.
 In these strategic courses, the managers apply in events and projects taken from their work as senior management and simulations all the tools they have acquired in their studies.

 The framework of study is designed to accommodate the needs of working executives and enable them to pursue their careers while studying.
 The students take all courses as a single group (cohort).
-The program is held two days a week (Thursday afternoons and Friday mornings), and studies are completed within 22 months.
+The program is held two days a week (Sunday afternoons and Friday mornings), and studies are completed within 22 months.

 The program is conducted in Hebrew.

-Further details and admission requirements may be obtained at: Tel.
+Tel.
 03-6409955; remba@tauex.tau.ac.il or by visiting our Hebrew website.
-Offices: Rooms 220-226, Recanati Building.
+Offices: Rooms 221-226, Recanati Building.

 Sofaer Global MBA (GMBA) (in English) (1238)